statamic/docs/content/collections/fieldtypes/radio.md

 ---
 title: Radio
-description: 'Circles that you click.
+description: 'Circles you click.
 You can only choose one.'
 intro: |
   Radio buttons.
 The "you can only have one" variation of checkboxes.
 Create some options and let your users select one and only one.
 May they choose wisely.